Jiefei-Wang/dockerParallelImages/README.md

 3. redisServer: The IP of the redis server(default: localhost)
 4. redisPort: The port used by the redis server to accept the incoming connection(default: 6379)
 5. redisPassword: The password of the redis server
+6. workerNum: The number of R workers in the container

 To build